Powered to Empower

 6 .The Lord Is Guiding My Every Step

-It is by faith that we walk on our way.
-This is what will cause us to step out on stormy waters knowing that the Lord will keep us up.
-As you go, have faith.
-Affirm in your spirit that, “The Lord is with me and He is guiding my every step.”
+We walk by faith, stepping out onto stormy waters, assured that the Lord will keep us afloat.
+As you go, affirm in your spirit, ‘The Lord is with me, and He is guiding my every step.’

 7. Nothing Can Separate Me From The Love Of God.

 What are you persuaded about?
-Cogitate for a while, and single out one thing that persuades you to do what you do.
-The number one thing that persuades me, is the Word of God that offers me truth.
-Paul the Apostle in Romans 8:38 explains his own persuasion.
-For Paul, he is persuaded that nothing will ever be able to separate him from the love of God.
+Take a moment to reflect and identify one thing that motivates you.
+For me, the number one persuasion is the Word of God, which offers truth.
+In Romans 8:38, Paul the Apostle expresses his own conviction that nothing can separate him from the love of God.

-Paul lists out the possible things that may separate him from God’s love, and then he affirms that nothing can separate him from this love, which he finds in Christ.
-Look into your own life and consider the things that come against you to steal God’s love from your heart.
+He lists potential barriers and ultimately affirms that none can sever this love found in Christ.
+Examine your own life and consider the challenges that threaten to steal God’s love from your heart.

 God’s Love Is Stubborn

-The love of God is so committed to love, that there is nothing we can do to prevent it, all we have to do is receive it.
+The love of God is so committed that nothing can prevent it; we simply need to receive it.

-Never forget this very fact, that God loves you more than you can even imagine.
+Never forget that God loves you more than you can imagine.

 Conclusion

-As we conclude, let us conclude on the notion that our affirmations will give life to our lives.
-Don’t be afraid to affirm the various truths of God over your life.
-Proclaim them from you lips, loud and bold, and let them take hold in your spirit.
-God bless you.
+As we conclude, let us remember that our affirmations can bring life to our existence.
+Don’t hesitate to declare God’s truths over your life.
+Speak them from your lips—loud and bold—and allow them to resonate within your spirit.
+God bless you!